gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   This format is consistent with every signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability.
 Appendix B of {{I-D.ietf-ace-key-groupcomm}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

-* If 'ecdh_info' is included in the request, the Group Manager MAY include in the response the 'ecdh_info' parameter defined in {{ecdh-info}}.
-Note that the field 'id' takes as value the group name, or array of group names, for which the corresponding 'ecdh_info_entry' applies to.
+* If 'ecdh_info' is included in the Token Transfer Request, the Group Manager MAY include the 'ecdh_info' parameter in the Token Transfer Response, as per the format defined in {{ecdh-info}}.
+Note that the field 'id' specifies the name, or array of group names, for which the corresponding 'ecdh_info_entry' applies to.

-* If 'gm_dh_pub_keys' is included in the request and any of the groups that the client has been authorized to join is a pairwise-only group, then the Group Manager MUST include in the response the 'gm_dh_pub_keys' parameter defined in {{gm-dh-info}}.
-Otherwise, the Group Manager MAY include the 'gm_dh_pub_keys' parameter.
-Note that the field 'id' takes as value the group name, or array of group names, for which the corresponding 'gm_dh_pub_keys' applies to.
+* If 'gm_dh_pub_keys' is included in the Token Transfer Request and any of the groups that the client has been authorized to join is a pairwise-only group, then the Group Manager MUST include the 'gm_dh_pub_keys' parameter in the Token Transfer Response, as per the format defined in {{gm-dh-info}}.
+Otherwise, if 'gm_dh_pub_keys' is included in the Token Transfer Request, the Group Manager MAY include the 'gm_dh_pub_keys' parameter in the Token Transfer Response.
+Note that the field 'id' specifies the group name, or array of group names, for which the corresponding 'gm_dh_pub_keys' applies to.

 Note that, other than through the above parameters as defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means.
 For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters can be obtained by using the approach described in {{I-D.tiloca-core-oscore-discovery}}, to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT1).

-Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g., during a secure session establishment (see {{Section 3.3.2 of I-D.ietf-ace-dtls-authorize}}).

 ### 'ecdh_info' Parameter {#ecdh-info}

-The 'ecdh_info' parameter is an OPTIONAL parameter of the Token Post request message and the corresponding response message defined in {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}.
+The 'ecdh_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).

+This parameter allows the client and the RS to exchange information about an ECDH algorithm and about public keys to accordingly use for deriving Diffie-Hellman secrets.
+Its exact semantics and content are application specific.

-This parameter is used to request and retrieve from the Group Manager information and parameters about the ECDH algorithm and about the public keys to be used in the OSCORE group to compute a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, in case the group uses the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+In this application profile, this parameter is used to exchange information about the ECDH algorithm and about public keys to be used with it, in the groups indicated by the transferred acces token as per its 'scope' claim (see {{Section 3.2 of I-D.ietf-ace-key-groupcomm}}).

-When used in the Token Post request sent to the Group Manager, the 'ecdh_info' parameter has value the CBOR simple value 'null' (0xf6), to ask for information and parameters on the ECDH algorithm and on the public keys to be used to compute Diffie-Hellman shared secrets in the OSCORE groups that the client has been authorized to join.
+When used in the Token Transfer Request sent to the Group Manager, the 'ecdh_info' parameter has value the CBOR simple value 'null' (0xf6).
+This is done to ask for information about the ECDH algorithm and about the public keys to be used to compute static-static Diffie-Hellman shared secrets {{NIST-800-56A}}, in the OSCORE groups that the client has been authorized to join and that use the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When used in the following 2.01 (Created) response from the Group Manager, the 'ecdh_info' parameter is a CBOR array of one or more elements.
-The number of elements is at most the number of OSCORE groups the client has been authorized to join.
+When used in the following Token Transfer Response from the Group Manager, the 'ecdh_info' parameter is a CBOR array of one or more elements.
+The number of elements is at most the number of OSCORE groups that the client has been authorized to join.

 Each element contains information about ECDH parameters and about public keys, for one or more OSCORE groups that use the pairwise mode of Group OSCORE and that the client has been authorized to join.
 Each element is formatted as follows.